lautisilber/Labino_esp32_public/index.md

 ---

 ## Introduction
 Labino ESP32 helps you control your plants in the lab.
-With an ESP32 you can now meassure and log soil moisture levels, air humidity and temperature, control watering cycles and all this data is accessible htanks to the integration with [ThingSpeak](https://thingspeak.com/)!
-Labino ESP32 also offers a convenient web interface to tweak parameters and watch a live feed of your meassurements.
+With an ESP32 you can now measure and log soil moisture levels, air humidity and temperature, control watering cycles.
+All this data is accessible thanks to the integration with [ThingSpeak](https://thingspeak.com/)!
+Labino ESP32 also offers a convenient web interface to tweak parameters and watch a live feed of your measurements.

 ### Requirements
 - An ESP32 microcontroller